-Below are some links for where to buy real blonde chocolate online, though as always, I encourage you to look for a local craft chocolate shop that may produce it near you, such as Fruition Chocolate in New York or Dormouse Chocolate in Dorchester, UK.
+Below are some links for where to buy real caramelized white chocolate online, though as always, I encourage you to look for a local craft chocolate shop that may produce it near you, such as Fruition Chocolate in New York or Dormouse Chocolate in Dorchester, UK.

 Caramelized White Chocolate Recipe Card

-If reading about all the additives in most of the commercial varieties makes you want to make blonde chocolate at home instead, then you’re in luck.
+If reading about all the additives in most of the commercial varieties makes you want to learn how make blonde chocolate at home instead, then you’re in luck.
 Since the chocolate itself began catching on at a French pastry school, there is indeed a recipe & a method for making blonde chocolate.
 At home bakers and professional chefs alike will be able to follow along, but remember to start with a high quality craft white chocolate.